 Professor Amaral's research interests include the molecular and cellular mechanisms of CF. Her lab's major focus is the molecular and cellular mechanisms of biogenesis, traffic, and degradation of normal and mutant protein CFTR, which when mutated causes CF.

-Author of 116 international publications (average citations per article: 17.93), Professor Amaral is a member of the European Molecular Biology Laboratory (EMBO), the Portuguese Academy of Sciences (2014), and received the Pfizer Award for Basic Biomedical Research (2013) and the Annual Award of European Cystic Fibrosis Society (2010).
-Professor Amaral is an elected member of the board of the European Cystic Fibrosis Society and Associate Editor of J Cystic Fibrosis and Scientific Reports (Nature Group).
+Author of 116 international publications (average citations per article: 17.93), Professor Amaral is a member of the European Molecular Biology Laboratory (EMBO), the Portuguese Academy of Sciences (2014), and received the Pfizer Award for Basic Biomedical Research (2013) and the Annual Award of the European Cystic Fibrosis Society (2010).
+Professor Amaral is an elected member of the board of the European Cystic Fibrosis Society and Associate Editor of the Journal of Cystic Fibrosis and Scientific Reports.